Adam Boulton: Post Sky

 In April 2022, Boulton became a regular panellist on the TalkTV programme 'The News Desk with Tom Newton Dunn'.

-Boulton presents a Sunday morning show between 10 am and 1 pm for Times Radio alongside Kate McCann.
+Boulton presents a Sunday show between 10 am and 1 pm for Times Radio alongside Kate McCann.

-Boulton continues to be a freelance political contributor to Sky News, GB News and Talk TV.
+Boulton continues to be a freelance political contributor to Sky News, GB News and Talk.

 He says he has not voted for any party since becoming a journalist.

-In 2013 Boulton received an honorary doctorate of business from Plymouth University.
+In 2013, Boulton received an honorary doctorate of business from Plymouth University.

+In May 2026, Boulton said GB News should lose its broadcasting licence, arguing that the channel had committed "clear violations" of Ofcom's due impartiality rules.

 Personal life

-Boulton married The Honourable Kerena Anne Boulton.
-Kerena is the sister of Peter Mond, 4th Baron Melchett, the former Labour minister and environmentalist and the eldest daughter of Julian Edward Alfred Mond, 3rd Baron Melchett, the first chairman of the British Steel Corporation (BSC), and his wife Sonia Melchett, the writer and socialite.
+Boulton married The Honourable Kerena Ann Mond, the sister of Peter Mond, 4th Baron Melchett, the former Labour minister and environmentalist, and the eldest daughter of Julian Edward Alfred Mond, 3rd Baron Melchett, the first chairman of the British Steel Corporation (BSC), and his wife Sonia Melchett, the writer and socialite.

 After his affair with Tony Blair's spin doctor Anji Hunter became front page tabloid news in 2002, they divorced.
 Boulton married Hunter at St James's Church, Piccadilly, on 22 July 2006.
 Both have children from previous marriages.